 If you were convicted of a crime in California, you might have the opportunity to appeal.
 This means requesting that the next highest court review your case for a particular legal error and either confirm the decision, overturn the decision, or send the case back to the lower court for review or a new trial.
 Criminal appeals are an essential part of the criminal justice system.
 The courts recognize that lawyers, judges, and jurors can make mistakes the first time around.
 An appeal allows you to point out a specific mistake and have it corrected.

-If you believe a legal error occurred during your criminal case, you should talk reach out to Spolin Law P.C. to speak with a California appeals lawyer.
-We can review your case record, determine whether a legal mistake occurred, and if so – whether appealing that mistake may make a difference in the outcome of your case.
+If you believe a legal error occurred during your criminal case, you should talk reach out to Spolin Law P.C. to speak with a California appeals lawyer or staff member.
+We can review your case record, determine whether a legal mistake occurred, and if so — whether appealing that mistake may make a difference in the outcome of your case.